French press – instructions for beginners and professionals

 Step 3 Infusion

-Pour a portion (approx. 10%) of the required water at 92 – 95°C and leave to swell for approx. 30 seconds.
+Pour about 10% of the required water onto the coffee and leave to swell for about 30 seconds.
 Then add the rest of the water, stir briefly, place the plunger on top and leave to infuse for approx. 2 – 5 minutes.

-PRO tip: The longer the coffee steeps, the more substances can be extracted, so the coffee tastes a little milder if it only steeps for a short time and a little more bitter and intense if it steeps for a long time.
+PRO tip: The longer the coffee steeps, the more substances can be extracted.
+This means that the coffee tastes a little milder if it only steeps for a short time and a little more bitter and intense if it steeps for a long time.
 Here you can vary according to taste.

 Step 4 Pressing